metabin/metabin/README.md

 ![](/images/torrent-catalogs-dependence.png)

-What happens if this web-ctalog get offline for some reason?
-Download-guy will continue downloading because he is already connected to share-guy.
-But from this moment there is no (easy) way to find this torrent unless it get published somewhere else.
+What will happen if this torrent-catalog get offline for some reason?
+Download-guy will continue downloading because he is already directly connected to share-guy.
+But from this moment for anyone else there is no (easy) way to find this torrent unless it get published somewhere else.

 ---